Corebridge Financial Ownership

 Corebridge Stock Ownership Analysis

-About 100.0% of the company shares are held by institutions such as insurance companies.
-The company has price-to-book (P/B) ratio of 1.5.
+About 98.0% of the company shares are held by institutions such as insurance companies.
+The company has price-to-book (P/B) ratio of 1.19.
 Some equities with similar Price to Book (P/B) outperform the market in the long run.
-Corebridge Financial last dividend was issued on the 16th of June 2025.
+Corebridge Financial last dividend was issued on the 17th of December 2025.
 Corebridge Financial, Inc. provides retirement solutions and insurance products in the United States.
 Corebridge Financial, Inc. operates as a subsidiary of American International Group, Inc. Corebridge Financial operates under Asset Management classification in the United States and is traded on New York Stock Exchange.
-For more info on Corebridge Financial please contact the company at 877 375 2422 or go to https://www.corebridgefinancial.com.Besides selling stocks to institutional investors, Corebridge Financial also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
+For more info on Corebridge Financial please contact Marc Costantini at 877 375 2422 or go to https://www.corebridgefinancial.com.Besides selling stocks to institutional investors, Corebridge Financial also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
 Share-Based compensation (also sometimes called Stock-Based Compensation) is a way of paying different Corebridge Financial's stakeholders with equity in the business.
 It is typically used as a motivation factor for employees to contribute beyond their regular compensation (salary and bonus).
 It is also used as a tool to align Corebridge Financial's strategic interests with those of the company's shareholders.
 Shares issued to employees are usually subject to a vesting period before they are earned and sold.

 Corebridge Financial Quarterly Liabilities And Stockholders Equity |